codekcv/headless-commerce/README.md

 I also use type-first approach in writing my GraphQL API using Nexus.
 Because it's type safe, predictable, and awesome.

 ---
-### QA (I will answer in other time)
+### QA
 Q. Why not use Nx for monorepo architecture?

 **Q. Why not use CSS-in-JS or utility classes?**
 **A**.
-I'm becoming less fan of CSS-in-JS especially those that run at runtime.
+I'm becoming less fan of CSS-in-JS especially those that run at runtime(e.g. styled-components).
 I've seen its performance hit compared compared to just CSS.
 There are CSS-in-JS that compiles at build time, so I'm looking my eye on that.
-But I want to get back to normal CSS because I'm using Ant Design anyway, just to override some few things to adjust to my UI.
+But I want to get back to normal CSS because I'm using Ant Design anyway.
+And thus CSS Modules is enough just to override some few things to adjust to my UI.

 **Q. Why not use NestJS?**
 **A**.
 NestJS was initially in the stack, but I removed.
 It's great for RESTful architecture but its MVC paradigm is a mismatch for GraphQL I think.
 And the benchmark is not good with too many layers.
 The layering wasn't even an abstraction, it just added complexity but GraphQL is pretty straight forward.